awsdocs/incident-manager-user-guide/doc_source/contacts.md

 ## Engagement plans<a name="contacts-engage"></a>

 Engagement plans define when Incident Manager engages the contact channels\.
 You can engage contact channels multiple times at different stages from the start of an engagement\.
 You can use engagement plans in an escalation plan or response plan\.
-To learn more about escalation plans, see [Escalation plans](escalation.md)\.
+To learn more about escalation plans, see [Working with escalation plans in Incident Manager](escalation.md)\.

-## Define a contact<a name="contacts-define"></a>
+## Create a contact<a name="contacts-define"></a>

-To define a contact, use the following steps\.
+To create a contact, use the following steps\.

 1. Open the [Incident Manager console](https://console.aws.amazon.com/systems-manager/incidents/home) and choose **Contacts** from the left navigation\.